 (Image of undergraduate student Lucinda Krieger) Lucinda Krieger is an undergraduate student in the Department of Marketing, Eli Broad College of Business.
-1/13/2021 Eye on Africa & Tea Time Spring 2021 Schedule, Nnamdi Azikiwe and Meece Awards Recipients, New Spring Courses & More! - AFRICA @ MSU T ...

 (Image of undergraduate student Jocelyn Polanek) Jocelyn Polanek is an undergraduate majoring in Integrative Biology, College of Natural Science.